nnellans/github-workflows-guide/README.md

   # https://docs.github.com/en/actions/using-workflows/reusing-workflows
   # only the following parameters are supported in such a Job
   symbolicJobName:
-    name:
+    name: 'string' # friendly name that is shown in the GitHub UI
-    needs:
+    needs: # Job dependencies
-    if:
+    if: # Job conditions, ${{ ... }} can optionally be used to enclose your condition
-    permissions:
+    permissions: # job-level GITHUB_TOKEN permissions
-    concurrency:
+    concurrency: # job-level concurrency
     uses: org/repo/.github/workflows/file.yaml@ref # reference a Job template
     with: # parameters to pass to the template, must match what is defined in the template
       param1: value1